Product Teardown: SKIL Cordless Screwdriver

 Project Highlights:

-- Designed and ordered a printed circuit board (PCB) to take in 12V and offer a 3.3V, 5V, and 12V output stabilized with capacitors (top left) - Designed and ordered an H-bridge motor driver PCB with thickened copper traces to better handle temperature variation (top right)
+- Designed and ordered a printed circuit board (PCB) to take in 12V and offer a 3.3V, 5V, and 12V output stabilized with capacitors (top left)

 For this project, I used KiCad to design PCBs which I then ordered and soldered components onto.
 The schematics for the voltage regulators (left) and the H-Bridge (right) are pictured below.
 To the right is the breadboard prototype for the H-Bridge, which has input pins that are connected to a KB2040 to control the direction of the motor.